sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     return ++step === maxSteps;
 ```

-There's one more improvement we can make the animation, in this case with a judicious bit of CSS.
-Because we use the `opacity` property to change the status of the labels, we can define a CSS transition for that property that will make any changes less abrupt.
+There's one more improvement we can make the animation, in this case with a judicious bit of <span class="smcp">CSS</span>.
+Because we use the `opacity` property to change the status of the labels, we can define a <span class="smcp">CSS</span> transition for that property that will make any changes less abrupt.
 To accommodate all popular browsers we use appropriate vendor prefixes, but the effect of the rule is consistent.
 Whenever the browser changes the opacity of elements within a `leaflet-label` class, it will ease the transition in and out over a 500 millisecond period.
 This transition prevents the label animations from distracting users too much from the path animation that is the visualization's main effect.

 ``` {.css .numberLines}
 .leaflet-label {